endlessm/clubhouse/README.md

 lint check is actually turned off by the `build-local-flatpak.sh` script if the git pre-commit hook is set up.

+### Building the documentation

+The `build-docs` script can be used to build the documentation.

 ## Quest Dialog Information

 For easier authoring of the story, the quests use information that is edited